Cognition-inspired homeostasis can balance conflicting needs in robots: Discussion and Future Work

 The CMM is trained by coincident `spikes' in the internal and external sensors (\eg when the `charge' internal sensor rises at the same time as the `blue' external sensor---this relates to a charging station under a blue light in the real-world environment).
 This provides adaptivity to the robot, as it is able to learn about new parts of an environment and adapt its behaviour accordingly (for example, if the robot were to find another charging station, it would store the association in the CMM and recall it as before).

-The robot is able to make decisions about its current internal state through the \cdm{} and transfer this to high-level behavioural changes, showing that the \cah{} architecture provides the capacity for homeostasis to the robot.
+The robot is able to make decisions about its current internal state through the \cdm{} and transfer this to high-level behavioural changes, showing that the \cah{} system provides the capacity for homeostasis to the robot.
 Furthermore, the use of the CMM to recall previous experiences allows the robot to proactively search for, or flee from, specific areas in the environment.
 This proactivity allows for behaviour that is more realistic for real-world applications.

 The modular nature of the \cah{} architecture, in that the \cdm{} can be easily replaced by a different decision-making mechanism, makes the \cah{} architecture more flexible for different applications.
 It could be possible to run multiple decision-making algorithms as an ensemble, with the combination of their outputs being passed to the CMM.
+Furthermore, there is a real possibility to extend this system to alter the perception of a robot based on the internal needs of the system.
+This would open up an interesting line of research where robots could be trained to focus their attention only on those parts of their immediate environment that relate to their current task, reducing the computational overhead required to solve tasks.

 There is also potential for online learning about an environment, where the CMM would be training and recalling simultaneously.
 Furthermore, the sharing of experience between multiple robots working in the same area could be possible by sharing the contents of CMMs between robots.